 MISSION: To promote our community's vitality by creating cooperative spaces that provide access to locally made food, drinks, arts, crafts, and the spaces we need to live and thrive as artists, makers, and supporters including affordable housing, shared kitchen, and community spaces.

 Situated on the corner of Rt.
-343 and Clay Street - across the street from the Clifton Opera House one way, and the Clifton Union School House, the Co-op building is accurately described as a cornerstone of our community.
+343 and Clay Street - across the street from the Clifton Opera House one way, and the Clifton Union School House the other - the Co-op building is accurately described as a cornerstone of our community.
 Throughout history, it served as a gathering space during its time as a general store, meeting hall, even a dance hall.
 The Historic Clifton Mill, nationally renowned for its award-winning Christmas Lights display, and the Clifton Gorge State Nature Preserve are a short walk away.
 With the eclectic Village of Yellow Springs just 3 miles down the road, our rural community is diverse, vibrant, and rich with local businesses, artists, and attractions.

 The Clifton Crafthouse Co-op will be a worker, community member, and business-owned taproom featuring food and drinks from small, local businesses with a commitment to local and sustainable sourcing.